shesek/spark-wallet/README.md

 See [`doc/dev-regtest-env.md`](doc/dev-regtest-env.md) for instructions setting up a regtest environment with multiple wallets.

-Pull requests, suggestions and comments and welcome!
+Pull requests, suggestions and comments are welcome!

 ## Code signing & reproducible builds